 The show went on with the Martians obliterating the militia, and the studio returned, now describing the Martians as an invading army.
 Emergency response bulletins gave way to damage reports and evacuation instructions as millions of fictitious refugees clogged the roads.
 With nothing but the radio to refer to until their morning paper came out, the widespread chaos had begun, despite the repeated announcements during the show that it was a fictitious performance being aired.

-In the aftermath of the reported panic, Welles and Mercury Theatre escaped punishment but not censure.
+In the aftermath of the reported panic, Wells and Mercury Theatre escaped punishment, but not censure.
 CBS was believed to have promised to never again to use "we interrupt this program" for dramatic effect.
 However, many radio commercials to this day still start with the phrase "We interrupt this program".
 Many listeners sued the network for "mental anguish" and "personal injury".
 All suits were dismissed, except for a claim for a pair of black men's shoes (size 9B) by a Massachusetts man, who spent his shoe money to escape the Martians.
-Welles insisted the man be paid and he was.
+Wells insisted the man be paid and he was.

-The War of the Worlds aired 74 years ago today and it is still being talked about.
+The War of the Worlds aired 80 years ago today and it is still being talked about.
 You can listen to it by clicking below.